dhermes/golembic/README.md

   version     Display the revision of the most recent migration to be applied

 Flags:
-      --dbname string                The database name to use when connecting to PostgreSQL (default "postgres") --driver-name string           The name of SQL driver to be used when creating a new database connection pool (default "postgres")
+      --connect-timeout duration     The timeout to use when waiting on a new connection to PostgreSQL --dbname string                The database name to use when connecting to PostgreSQL (default "postgres") --driver-name string           The name of SQL driver to be used when creating a new database connection pool (default "postgres")
   -h, --help                         help for postgres
-      --host string                  The host to use when connecting to PostgreSQL (default "localhost") --lock-timeout duration        The lock timeout to use when connecting to PostgreSQL (default 4s) --port string                  The port to use when connecting to PostgreSQL (default "5432") --schema string                The schema to use when connecting to PostgreSQL --ssl-mode string              The SSL mode to use when connecting to PostgreSQL
+      --host string                  The host to use when connecting to PostgreSQL (default "localhost") --idle-connections int         The maximum number of idle connections (in a connection pool) to PostgreSQL (default 16) --lock-timeout duration        The lock timeout to use when connecting to PostgreSQL (default 4s) --max-connections int          The maximum number of connections (in a connection pool) to PostgreSQL (default 32) --max-lifetime duration        The maximum time a connection (from a connection pool) to PostgreSQL can remain open --port string                  The port to use when connecting to PostgreSQL (default "5432") --schema string                The schema to use when connecting to PostgreSQL --ssl-mode string              The SSL mode to use when connecting to PostgreSQL